2025-2027 American Indian Language Revitalization - State Grant

-The 2021-23 State Biennial Budget reauthorized and appropriated the Wisconsin Department of Public Instruction (DPI) American Indian Language Revitalization grants at $222,800 for each year 2021-2022 and 2022-2023.
-These grants are to be distributed on a competitive annual basis to a school board, consortium of school boards, CESA, or head start agency, in conjunction with a tribal education authority.
-Funds may be used for language activities related to providing instruction in one or more American Indian languages as curricular or co-curricular offerings including, but not limited to, curriculum design, creation of appropriate assessment instruments, professional development activities, language-focused parent and community engagement activities, instructional delivery, and program evaluation.
+These grants are awarded annually on a competitive basis to eligible school districts, CESAs, and Head Start agencies, in partnership with a tribal education authority.
+Grant funds may be used to support language activities that provide instruction in one or more American Indian languages as part of the curriculum or co-curricular offerings.
+Allowable activities include, but are not limited to, curriculum development, creation of assessment tools, professional development, language-focused parent and community engagement, instructional delivery, and program evaluation.

 - Rubric: American Indian Language Revitalization - State Grant (PDF)